Library information for new staff

 • The Library offers face-to-face and online assistance to students and staff searching and accessing resources for research, in addition to referencing (including EndNote support), and first tier IT support.

-Ordering publications and other Library resources and requesting reserve items/course readings
+Ordering Library resources and requesting reserve items/course readings

-• Use the Suggest a Purchase Request Form to request new Library materials.
+• Use the Suggest a Purchase Request Form to recommend non-textbook materials for the Library's collection

 General Library information